jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

 But on the other hand, this script is also very heavy---for the first time in the series---on the world's pseudo-technology.
 For example, there is **no** rational reason that I should know that the very fictional *Enterprise* uses four fist-sized lithium crystals in moving power from the generators (which, from *The Naked Time*, we know is primarily through matter-antimatter collision) around the ship, and that they can do without all four but it increases the chances of burnout of the others, but this episode has made sure that I know exactly that.
 Then, the B-plot goes a lot further than it needs to in explaining why the mining colony is important.
 It doesn't bog the episode down, thankfully, but also doesn't *really* add anything.
 There's a solid five minutes that could easily be edited out without anybody noticing.

-Unrelated, it's also pretty funny that the drug that manipulates women into being what obnoxious men want instead of having some self-confidence is a [red pill](https://en.wikipedia.org/wiki/Men%27s_rights_movement#Movement).
+Unrelated, it's also pretty funny that the drug that manipulates women into being what obnoxious men want instead of having some self-confidence is a {% wiki Men%27s_rights_movement#Movement|red pill|en %}.

 ## Blish's Adaptation